 Aleida.net's pages were originally designed to look best in a browser window

-about 800 pixels wide but as of April 2015, most of the most popular ones
+about 800 pixels wide but as of April 2015, most of the most popular pages

-have a new "fluid" design that automatically accommodates
+have a "fluid" design that automatically accommodates narrow cell-phone

 Aleida.net is "powered" by: